valpackett/conatra/README.md

 - **\<conatra.h>** // a Sinatra-style DSL for the [microcoap] library
 - **\<EtherCard+coap.h>** // boilerplate for connecting the [EtherCard] library (driver for the very popular [ENC28J60] Ethernet module) with the [microcoap] library

+If you use a different networking module, please send a pull request with boilerplate necessary for supporting it!

 [Sinatra]: http://www.sinatrarb.com
 [CoAP]: http://coap.technology